Evan Wolfson

-Evan Wolfson (born February 4, 1957) is an attorney and gay rights advocate.
+Evan Wolfson (born February 4, 1957) is an American attorney and gay rights advocate.
 He is the founder of Freedom to Marry, a group favoring same-sex marriage in the United States, serving as president until its 2015 victory and subsequent wind-down.
 Wolfson authored the book Why Marriage Matters: America, Equality, and Gay People's Right to Marry, which Time Out New York magazine called, "Perhaps the most important gay-marriage primer ever written".
 He was listed as one of Time magazine's 100 most influential people in the world.
+In 2025, he was awarded the Presidential Citizens Medal, one of the highest civilian honors in the United States.

 He has taught as an adjunct professor at Columbia Law School, Rutgers Law School, and Whittier Law School and argued before the Supreme Court in Boy Scouts of America v.
 Dale.
 He now teaches law and social change at Georgetown Law School and at Yale University; serves as a senior counsel at Dentons, the world's largest law firm; and primarily provides advice and assistance to other organizations and causes, in the United States and globally, that are seeking to adapt the lessons on "how to win" from the same-sex marriage movement.

 Early life

-Wolfson was born in to a Jewish family in Brooklyn, New York and grew up in Pittsburgh.
+Wolfson was born to a Jewish family in Brooklyn, New York, and grew up in Pittsburgh.
 He graduated from Taylor Allderdice High School in 1974 and Yale College in 1978.
 At Yale, he was a resident of Silliman College, a history major, and speaker of the Yale Political Union.
-After graduation he served in the Peace Corps in Togo, in western Africa.
+After graduation, he served in the Peace Corps in Togo, in western Africa.
 He returned and entered Harvard Law School, where he earned his Juris Doctor in 1983.
 Wolfson wrote his 1983 Harvard Law thesis on same-sex marriage, long before the question gained national prominence.
 On October 6, 2010, he returned to the Yale Political Union to debate same-sex marriage against opponent Maggie Gallagher, chairman of the National Organization for Marriage.